tenzir/tenzir/rfc/002-fault-tolerance/README.md

 its own process.
 This flexibility is a by-product of the actor model architecture that treats internal components as microservices.
 The spectrum of fate sharing is the OS process boundary.
 The choice highly depends on the specifics of the deployment environment.
+Once the **metastore** architecture is realized moving individual read or write streams into their dedicated process can be done be spawning dedicated database nodes.

 We briefly touch on how the mechanism for making the write and read path resilient, and then focus the discussion on fault tolerance within the VAST